awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.OEMAgent.md

 + Host metrics and the process list are not guaranteed to reflect the actual system state\.
 + Autodiscovery is not supported\.
 You must manually add database targets\.
 + OMS module availability depends on your database edition\.
 For example, the database performance diagnosis and tuning module is only available for Oracle Database Enterprise Edition\.
 + Management Agent consumes additional memory and computing resources\.
 If you experience performance problems after enabling the `OEM_AGENT` option, we recommend that you scale up to a larger DB instance class\.
-For more information, see [Choosing the DB Instance Class](Concepts.DBInstanceClass.md) and [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
+For more information, see [DB Instance Classes](Concepts.DBInstanceClass.md) and [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
 + Because operating system access on the alert log isn't granted to the user running the `OEM_AGENT` on the Amazon RDS host, it isn't possible to collect metrics for `DB Alert Log` and `DB Alert Log Error Status` in OEM\.

 ## Prerequisites for Management Agent<a name="Oracle.Options.OEMAgent.PreReqs"></a>